 |Senior Adoption||$100 to $500||$300|

-The popularity of this breed is very low compared to many other family dogs like French Bulldogs or German Shepherds that rank #2 and #3 in the most popular dog breed rankings.
+The popularity of this breed is very low compared to many other family dogs like French Bulldogs or German Shepherds that rank second and third in the most popular dog breed rankings.

 This lack of popularity makes good quality breeders difficult to find.
 It also means breeders often have long waitlists.